museum4punkt0/k_evatool_survey_player/README.md

 ### Kiosk mode
 You can run the player in kiosk mode by adding the kiosk url parameter (i.e. https://your-keva-player.com?kiosk=60).
 The number set the timeout in seconds that resets the uuid and goes back to the starting point after user inactivity.

+### License
+GNU GENERAL PUBLIC LICENSE <br>
+Copyright © 2022, 2av GmbH <br>
+Please also see the LICENSE file provided within this repository